whotookzakum/UnrealExporter/README.md

 ```

 ## [Config Options](#config-options)
 Configure the `config.json` file in the `/configs` folder based on the game(s) you wish to export from.
+Config files must be an array at the top level.

 > [!TIP]
 > You can add multiple objects to export from different games, or different files from the same game.
 For different games, I recommend using [multiple configs](#multiple-configs) so you don't have to edit the same config file when you want to change games.